-It’s National Laundry Day and now is the perfect time to focus on life skills for children and how to do laundry is one of the most important of them all!
-Use this free laundry room printable to teach them the steps to washing their clothes properly so stains and odors are removed well with each load.
+It’s National Laundry Day and now is the perfect time to focus on life skills for children.
+How to do laundry with our printable laundry checklist is one of the most important of them all!

 We have what we call a “dirty clothes bin” in our house.
 These are clothes I don’t mind them painting or gardening in, and expect that they will come back disgusting.
 Of course these need to be washed too, but need a bit more “fight” to get clean (if you know what I mean).